Profluent-AI/CRISPR-Cas-Atlas/README.md

  }
 ```

+## CRISPR-Cas Prediction

+To access the pipeline used to construct the CRISPR-Cas Atlas, please see this [README](docs/CAS_FINDER.md).

 ## License

-This data is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.
+This data and code is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.

 **Usage Restriction**:
-This data is provided for *academic and non-commercial purposes only*.
+This data and code is provided for *academic and non-commercial purposes only*.
 Any commercial use is strictly prohibited without prior permission.

 You can view the full license [here](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Cite this work

-If you use the CRISPR-Cas Atlas in your research, please cite the following preprint:
+If you use the CRISPR-Cas Atlas or search tool in your research, please cite the following preprint:

 ```bibtex
 @article{profluent2024opencrispr,